Avro Arrow Part 3

 But with today’s high technology, sonar’s and specialized equipment to map ocean floors, under 50 feet of ground, that, anything is possible nowadays to find something.
 This new equipment can see what no man has seen before or for at least for a very long time.
 They might even have a chance of finding something, anything of the fated Avro project

 OEX RECOVERY GROUP is scouring the depths of the great lakes for the famed Avro Arrow.
-On the group’s website, they show even more findings and insight into the of the canceled project.
+On the group’s website, they show even more findings and insight into the canceled project.

 https://ingeniumcanada.org/casm, The models are flying replicas and can be seen at the Canadian Aviation and Space Museum in Ottawa, Canada.